Skip to main content

 {

-// Velopack may exit / restart your app at this statement
+// Velopack may exit / restart the app at this point.

 // ... your other startup code here